 Ashley’s greatest accomplishment was her children.
 She was immensely proud of the people they have become.
 She and Savannah loved redecorating her 132-year-old house on 5th Street.
 She and Karissa shared countless late-night talks and 80’s rock jam sessions.
 Ashley was incredibly proud of Chance’s trap shooting successes and never missed an event.
 Her children were the center of her world.

 Ryan and Ashley spent over 23 years together.
 Ryan was a kind, compassionate, and selfless caregiver during her battle with cancer.
 Ashley fought her illness with bravery and dignity.
 In every sense of the word, she was a fighter.

 Ashley passed peacefully on January 29, 2020 surrounded by her loved ones.

 She is survived by husband, Ryan Flinn, three children, Savannah (Jesse) Mijares of Glenwood, Karissa Tofte of Marshall, and Chance Flinn of Montevideo, one grandson, Ronan Wilder Mijares of Glenwood.
 Mother, Tonja Smith of Montevideo, grandmother, Jane Wade of Foley, Alabama, one sister, and countless extended family and friends.

 She was preceded in death by her father, Stan Smith, father-in-law, Greg Flinn, and her grandfather, James Wade.

 Ashley’s memory will be cherished always by her family and many friends.

-To send flowers to Ashley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ashley Dawn Flinn, please visit our floral store.